 Shop for special coatings for restoring decks at home centers and paint stores.

-Some retail brands that we think are great deck covering options are Restore 10X and 4X by Rust-Oleum, Deckover by Behr, Rescue IT! by Olympic, and RockSolid Deck Restoration by Citadel Floor Systems.
-Discuss the surface preparation requirements for each brand with the store clerks to find the best deck paint—each brand is different.
+Some retail brands that we think are great deck covering options are Deckover by Behr, Rescue IT! by Olympic, and RockSolid Deck Restoration by Citadel Floor Systems.
+Discuss the surface preparation requirements for each brand with in-store experts to find the best deck paint for your purposes—each brand is different.

 Next, choose the color of your wood deck covering carefully because deck restore coatings absorb a lot of heat and retain it longer than plain wood.
 If you pick a dark color and your deck gets direct sunlight, it may be too hot to walk on with bare feet.